vsuorant/sshpyk/README.rst

 The design of this pakage is based upon `SSH Kernel <https://github.com/bernhard-42/ssh_ipykernel>`_ which in turn is based upon `remote_ikernel <https://bitbucket.org/tdaff/remote_ikernel>`_.
-This implementation shares a common set of command line parameters with `SSH Kernel <https://github.com/bernhard-42/ssh_ipykernel>`_, but it was implemented from scratch to support Python 3.10.
+This implementation shares a common set of command line parameters with `SSH Kernel <https://github.com/bernhard-42/ssh_ipykernel>`_, but it was implemented from scratch to adapt to recent changes to :code:`jupyter_client` (which broke :code:`ssh_ipykernel`) and to support Python 3.10.
 This package adds an :code:`ls` implementation which allows listing info about the available kernel specifications.

 While there are modest additions to `SSH Kernel <https://github.com/bernhard-42/ssh_ipykernel>`_, there are also modest subtractions.
 There are fewer configuration options for things like the internal name used